![[BOTTOM]](to-bottm.gif)

 - SECTION 4

-- Club Publications.
-The official publication of this Club shall be called Choban
+Club Publications.
+The official publication of this Club shall be called

 Chatter and shall be published at such intervals as may be determined by the

-from time to time, copies of the Official Breed Standard and such other materials which in
+cause to be published copies of the Official Breed Standard and such other materials which

 ARTICLE XI